o3-shop/o3-documentation/source/user/installation/NewInstallation/PrepareInstallation.md

 ## Create database

-O3-Shop requires a MySQL database to store items, categories, customer and order data and other information.
+O3-Shop requires a MySQL / MariaDB database to store items, categories, customer and order data and other information.

 Most web hosts offer database access via a special website, such as phpMyAdmin.
 If you need help with this, please contact your hosting partner or Internet Service Provider (ISP).

-Create a new MySQL database.
+Create a new MySQL or MariaDB database.
 You can choose the name of the database freely, for example `o3_shop`.

 Remember the name of the database and the access data to the database (user name and password).